mpast/mobileAudit/README.md

 | mpast/mobile_audit | 1.0.0 | python:3.9.0-buster  |

 ### Main features

-- [x] Uses Docker for easy deployment in multiplatform environment
+- Runs in Docker for easy, reproducible deployment
-- [x] Extract all information of the APK
-- [x] Analyze all the source code searching for weaknesses
-- [x] All findings are categorized and follows **CWE standards**
+- Extracts and shows detailed APK information
-- [x] All findings are categorized and include **Mobile Top 10 Risk**
+- SAST rules that map to CWE and Mobile Top 10 risks
-- [x] Also highlight the **Best Practices in Secure Android Implementation** in the APK
-- [x] The findings can be edited and the **false positives can be triaged and deleted**
+- Malware indicators detection (MalwareDB / Maltrail)
+- Integration points for VirusTotal and DefectDojo (optional)
-- [x] All scan results can be **exported to PDF**
+- Export scan results to PDF
-- [x] User authentication and user management
+- User authentication, management, and token-based API
-- [x] API v1 with Swagger and ReDoc
+- Swagger and ReDoc documentation
-- [x] TLS
-- [x] Dynamic page reload (WIP)
+- TLS-ready Nginx configuration for production

+Planned / wishlist
-- [ ] LDAP integration
+- LDAP integration
-- [ ] Export to Markdown
-- [ ] Export to CSV
+- Export to Markdown / CSV
+- Dynamic page reload improvements (WIP)

 ### Patterns

-The application has an engine with different rules and patterns that are used though the findings scanning phase to detect vulnerabilities and/or malicious code into the apk.
+- The app includes a rule/pattern engine that detects potential vulnerabilities and malicious snippets inside APKs.

-These can be activated and deactivated in `/patterns`
+- Patterns are configurable and can be enabled/disabled from the `/patterns` UI.
+- Note: Some hardcoded patterns are derived from the apkleaks project: https://github.com/dwisiswant0/apkleaks

 ![Patterns](app/static/patterns.png)

-Note: some of the hardcoded patterns are from [apkleaks](https://github.com/dwisiswant0/apkleaks)

 ### Models
 The application has an created models for each of the entities of the scans' information to be able to create relations an abtain the best conclusions for each of the apks.